-Course No. Subject Grade Credits 9-12 9-11 11-12 11-12 1 1 1 2 2960-2 Principles of Hospitality and Tourism Grade Placement: 9-12 Prerequisite: None Credit: 1 The hospitality and tourism industry encompasses lodging attractions, and resorts; and restaurants and food beverage maintains the largest national employment base in the priv meet industry standards to function effectively in various p Students are encouraged to participate in extended learning organizations and other leadership or extracurricular organizations. service.
+Course No. Subject Grade Credits PITALITY & TOURISM 9-12 1 M MANAGEMENT 9-11 1 cience) 11-12 1 11-12 2 1 1 1 2 2960-2 Principles of Hospitality and Tourism Grade Placement: 9-12 Prerequisite: None Credit: 1 The hospitality and tourism industry encompasses lodging attractions, and resorts; and restaurants and food beverage maintains the largest national employment base in the priv meet industry standards to function effectively in various p Students are encouraged to participate in extended learning organizations and other leadership or extracurricular organizations. service.
 The hospitality and tour rate sector.
 Students use knowled positions within this multifaceted g experiences such as career and ism industry lge and skills that I industry.
-2879-2 Travel and Tourism Management Grade Placement: 9-12 Prerequisites: None Recommended Prerequisite: Principles of Hospitality and Tourism Credit: 1 This course incorporates management principles and procedures of the travel and tourism industr destination geography, airlines, international travel, cruising, travel by rail, lodging, recreation, a attractions, and resorts.
-Employment qualifications and opportunities are also included in this count Students are encouraged to participate in extended learning experiences such as career and technic organizations and other leadership or extracurricular organizations. tion, amusements, his course.
+2879-2 Travel and Tourism Management Grade Placement: 9-12 Prerequisites: None Recommended Prerequisite: Principles of Hospitality and Tourism Credit: 1 This course incorporates management principles and procedures of the travel and tourism industry a destination geography, airlines, international travel, cruising, travel by rail, lodging, recreation, amu attractions, and resorts.
+Employment qualifications and opportunities are also included in this course Students are encouraged to participate in extended learning experiences such as career and technical organizations and other leadership or extracurricular organizations. tion, amusements, his course.
 2806-2 Food Science Grade Placement: 11-12 Prerequisite: Three units of science including Biology and Chemistry.
 Recommended Prerequisite: Principles of Hospitality & Tourism Credit: 1 (P, S, Advanced Course)) In Food Science students conduct laboratory and field invoinvestigations, and make informed decisions using critical Science is the study of the nature of foods, the causes of deprocessing, and the improvement of foods for the consumi food safety and microbiology.
 The students understand the digestion and metabolism.
 Food Science may satisfy a science credit after success including Biology and Chemistry on the Foundation H thinking and scientific problem eterioration, the principles under ng public.
 The students apply the e role of fermentation, and the po- sful completion of three units of solving.
 Food lying food ne principles of hysiology of 3832-4 Culinary Arts Grade Placement: 11-12 Recommended Prerequisite: Principles of Hospitality and Tourism and/or Food Science and Chemistry Credit: 2 (Must complete entire course to earn 2 credits, no partial credit will be awarded).
 Culinary Arts begins with the fundamentals and principles and includes management and production skills and technic certification, a Texas culinary specialist certification, or ar course may be offered as a laboratory-based or internship extended learning experiences such as career and technical extracurricular organizations iques.
 Students can pursue a nati ny other appropriate industry cer course.
 Students are encouraged onal sanitation tification.
 This to participate in